Schedule

 • Workshop our papers together!

-• Paper #1 due Saturday 2/4 by midnight in pdf format uploaded to Moodle
+• Paper #1 due Saturday 2/7 by 12pm noon in pdf format uploaded to Moodle

 • Primary source analysis paper.
 See assignment for details